 What are smartphone tripods?

 Tripods are stands with three collapsible legs, which can hold your camera static.
-They are braced around a center post for maximum stability and feature a smartphone or camera mount on top, as well as several joints which allow you to rotate and tilt your device.
+They are braced around a center post for maximum stability, featuring a smartphone or camera mount on top, as well as several joints which allow you to rotate and tilt your device.

 There are several types of phone tripods:

 Why you should use a smartphone tripod

 We’ve all seen those stunning photographs in which the lights of passing cars are transformed into streams of light flowing down the street.
 This is achieved with the help of long exposure.
 Taking such shots is possible by using your smartphone’s manual or pro mode to extend shutter speed (click the link below to understand what this is), but for truly great results you need a smartphone tripod.

 Check this out: What is shutter speed in photography?

 Night or low-light shots

 Smartphone tripods will help reduce noise and blurriness.
 Even a Pixel 4 with its amazing Night Sight can benefit from using a phone tripod.
 Moving objects are one of the few things Night Sight struggles with, but with a phone tripod, you can elevate your Pixel’s night photos from great to extraordinary.

 Zoomed photos or videos

 If there is one area that has immensely improved in smartphone photography in the last couple of years, that’s zooming.
 We now have amazing technology like the Huawei P30 Pro‘s jaw-dropping 50x digital zoom.

 For better framing & panoramas

 Panoramas also benefit significantly from being shot on a tripod-mounted smartphone.
 Your shots will be much steadier with fewer cut off areas.
 Some smartphone tripods also allow you take photos at ground level without having to roll around in the dirt.